Creative Spirits logo

 Crosscutting between three generations, Mad Bastards is a raw look at the journey to becoming a man and the personal transformation one must make.

-Developed with local Aboriginal communities and fueled by a local cast, Mad Bastards is about men with a brutal exterior and a very human interior, while drawing from the rich tradition of storytelling inherent in Indigenous life.
+Developed with local Aboriginal communities and fuelled by a local cast, Mad Bastards is about men with a brutal exterior and a very human interior, while drawing from the rich tradition of storytelling inherent in Indigenous life.

 Using music from legendary Broome musicians the Pigram Brothers, writer/director Brendan Fletcher poetically fuses the harsh realities of violence, healing, and family.

-There's not much fake in the film.—Greg Tait, actor in Mad Bastards
+There's not much fake in the film.

-Cast Dean Daley-Jones - TJ
+Dean Daley-Jones - TJ

 Greg Tait - police officer Texas, Bullet's grandpa